paulk-asert/groovy-data-science/subprojects/Whiskey/README.md

 plus color plus bubble size).

 Groovy code examples can be found in the [src/main/groovy](src/main/groovy) directory.

-You have several options for running the programs:
+You have several options for running the programs (see more details from the main [README](../../README.md#running-the-examples)):

 * If you have opened the repo in IntelliJ (or your favourite IDE) you should be able to execute the examples directly in the IDE.